Initiative

 Projects funded under the initiative will also empower civil society organisations which will work with relevant authorities and involve local communities in finding solutions to prevent their extinction.
 Concrete outputs expected also include increases in the availability of critical habitat areas and a reduction of human-wildlife conflict.

-Find out more about the African Wildlife initiative
+Read the new SOS African Wildlife initiative impact

 About our projects on the ground